401(k) rollover options

 A 401(k) rollover is when you move money from your former employer-sponsored retirement plan into another employer-sponsored retirement plan or an individual retirement account (IRA).

-Leaving your job is a big life change.
-So, we don’t blame you if your employer-sponsored 401(k) isn’t immediately top-of-mind.
+Leaving your job is a big life change, so it makes sense that your employer-sponsored 401(k) may not be immediately top-of-mind.
 You’re likely finding your feet at your new job, sorting through administrative tasks and absorbing new information during company onboarding.
 It can be an overwhelming time.
 But you may want to consider 401(k) rollover options.

 Below we cover different approaches to the 401(k) rollover and how to transfer a 401(k).